leo91000/graphile_pg/packages/pg-core/README.md

 Core PostgreSQL adapter interfaces and utilities for Graphile tools.

-This package provides the foundational interfaces and types that all PostgreSQL adapters implement, enabling a consistent stream-first API across different PostgreSQL client libraries.
+This package provides the foundational interfaces and types that all PostgreSQL adapters implement, enabling a consistent API across different PostgreSQL client libraries.
 It also includes SQL formatting utilities for safely building dynamic SQL queries.

 ## Installation